ramadatta/CPgeneProfiler/README.md

 ##### **Step 3h: Summarize all the results using `cp_summarize()` command**

 `cp_summarize()` arranges all the output files generated from above commands into respective folders.
 This also creates a summary of all the plots from CPgeneProfiler output into a single PDF file.
-Users can specify the output directory name and summary pdf name.
-To summarize, this commands reqiures all the output image plots to have same format i.e, either png/tiff/jpeg.
+Users can specify the output directory name and summary pdf name and also can provide the location of where the output folder to be generated.
+Note: All the output image plots need to be in the same format i.e, either png/tiff/jpeg.

 ``` r
 cp_summarize(outdir = "CPgeneProfiler_Output", report="Summary" , image = "png")